 Joe Plaskett Order of Canada (1918 - 2014)

 Joe Plaskett is one of Canada's most respected and established painters who before his death in 2014 received the Order of Canada in 2001 for excellence in the visual arts.
-Joe lived in Woodbridge, Suffolk, England between 1994 and 2014, where he painted some of his best work inspired by his Suffolk garden and friends.
+Joe lived in Woodbridge, Suffolk, England between 1994 and 2014, where he painted work inspired by his Suffolk garden and friends.